YourturnGaming/SCLBot/README.md

 Special thanks ✨

-I would like to thank the following people:

 - xUndisputed: His SCLBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.

 - Trigstur, and other SCLBot contributors: Their SCLBot has inspired features like Roulette.